minima-global/minidocs/docs/learn/networkoverview.md

 **Value transfer<br />
 Off-chain**

 Minima's Layer 2 - Omnia - is fast, cheap and scalable.
-It enables instant peer-to-peer payments by creating bi-directional payment channels between participants, using technology similar to Bitcoin’s Lightning Network.
+It enables instant peer-to-peer payments by creating bi-directional payment channels between participants, using the latest Lightning technology - ELTOO.
+It is analogous to Bitcoin’s Lightning Network but more advanced.

 Minima can also support alternative scaling solutions such as state chains and side chains with the potential for further solutions in the future.